-Enter content curation.
-Now the dictionary definition is “to sift through, pull together, and select for presentation.”
-This is actually pretty accurate.
-Because when we curate content, we are sifting through related content of others, especially influencers, and sharing that content in several ways – re-posting an article that someone else has written (with their permission), sifting through important content and collecting it for an original post of your own, finding topics and improving what others have written about them, and much more.
+Some examples could be reposting an article that someone else has written (with their permission), sifting through important content and collecting it for an original post of your own, or finding topics and improving what others have written about them.

 Benefits of Content Curation